urani-trade/solana-mev-literature/README.md

 <br>

-### Our ongoing library featuring a curated selection of technical publications on the Solana blockchain, with a focus on DeFi and MEV.
-From geeks to geeks.
+### Our on-going library featuring a curated selection of technical publications on the Solana blockchain, with a focus on DeFi and MEV.
+From geeks to geeks (and you are [welcome to contribute](./CONTRIBUTING.md)).

 <br>
 <br>